Is There Any Chance Involved in the Evolutionary Process?

 Evolution includes what may be termed mechanisms of continuity and mechanisms of variation.
 Mechanisms of continuity provide stability in nature, while mechanisms of variation are the products of chance and provide the variability in species that allows new solutions to be available when environmental changes occur.(19)

-However, he also says that "it is easy to misunderstand that Darwin's view of evolution is not a product of chance.
+Moran also says that "it is easy to misunderstand that Darwin's view of evolution is not a product of chance.
 Quite the contrary.
 It is directional and in due time leads to adaptive solutions in nature."(20)

 If Aristotle did write anything further on the subject, it has sadly not come down through the ages to us.
-Maybe he was not interested in something he could not actually make definitive statements about and that is understandable.
-He did briefly consider the possibility the universe as we know it evolved by chance,(21) however, only briefly since agreement would have destroyed his Doctrine of Four Essential Causes -- there had to be a prior essential cause for the change, as there was for "many other things and of this whole universe."(22) He does not deny that the universe evolved by chance because he could never prove it one way or the other, and it would be a waste of time, but he thought it was ultimately, a poor explanation.
-For him, there was something else in the background, some sort of design which gave direction and caused the universe to unfold; it may have been mind or nature.
+The books he wrote were either lost or destroyed.
+What has come down to us are basically the lecture notes he created for his students.
+He did briefly consider the possibility that the universe as we know it evolved by chance; (21) however, only briefly, since agreement would have destroyed his Doctrine of Four Essential Causes - there had to be a prior essential cause for the change, as there was for "many other things and of this whole universe."(22) Aristotle does not deny that the universe evolved by chance because he could never prove it one way or the other.
+Ultimately, he thought it was a poor explanation.
+For him, there was something else in the background, some sort of design which gave direction and caused the universe to unfold.
+It may have been mind or nature.

 Related Papers